tskit-dev/tutorials/what_is.md

 ::::{margin}
 :::{note}
-The genetic genealogy is sometimes referred to as an ancestral recombination graph, or ARG, and one way to think of tskit tree sequence is as a way to store various different sorts of ARGs (see the {ref}`ARG tutorial<sec_args>`)
+The genetic genealogy is sometimes referred to as an ancestral recombination graph (ARG), and one way to think of tskit tree sequence is as a way to store various different sorts of ARGs (see the {ref}`ARG tutorial<sec_args>`).
 :::
 ::::